Pakistan anti-Islam film protest ends in Islamabad

 Protests in countries around the world then took place.

-Tensions with the West have been further inflamed by the publication by a French magazine of obscene cartoons of the Prophet Muhammad on Wednesday.
+publication by a French magazine of obscene cartoons of the Prophet

 The Pakistani government has called a national holiday on Friday to enable people to demonstrate peacefully.